swat-ds/docsLibLab/docs/src/Resources/3DScanning/3DScanning.md

 ## Conclusion

-More editing may be required depending on the quality of the scan, but the models may be uploaded to Collection Builder.
+More editing may be required depending on the quality of the scan.
+Before the models are uploaded to Collection Builder, make sure to set the object upright in Blender.
+The 3D viewer in Collection Builder is limited on certain axes, so setting it upright allows for full range of view.
+Also when exporting from Blender, ensure you're exporting just the object and not the environment.
+This is done by clicking File > Export, and then under General on the right, there is an option to Include: Selection Only.
+Then export as usual.